VGrokhotov/Swift-Data-Structures-and-Algorithms/README.md

 queue.enqueue(3)
 ```

-3. The check is any elements in the queue
+3. The check are any elements in the queue
 ```swift
 if !queue.isEmpty {
     // Some code here
 }
 ```

-4. The extraction of element
+4. The extraction of the element
 ```swift
 // Use unwarping only when the queue is not Empty let queueHead = queue.dequeue()!